 Integrated Transport Hub (ITH)

-Several bus interchanges are designated as Integrated Transport Hubs, which have fully air-conditioned passenger concourses with links to rail stations.
+Several bus interchanges are designated as Integrated Transport Hubs or ITHs.
+These interchanges are located near MRT stations and have fully air-conditioned passenger concourses.
 These are often built within commercial and residential buildings as part of an integrated development.

 - Toa Payoh (May 2002)